 Prado Museum southern entrance

 Make sure to have a hearty breakfast this morning in order to prepare for a day of exploring Madrid.
-At the designated time, a private guide will pick you up from your hotel and take you on a four-hour walking tour to discover the city highlights, while sharing interesting anecdotes to bring it all to life.
-Your guide will adapt to your speed and style, whether it's a leisurely, laid-back stroll or a brisk pace to squeeze in as many sites as possible.
+At the designated time, a private guide will pick you up from your hotel and take you on a four-hour walking tour to discover the city highlights while sharing interesting anecdotes to bring it all to life.
+Your guide will adapt to your speed and style, whether it's a leisurely, laid-back stroll or a brisk pace, to squeeze in as many sites as possible.
 He or she will also, of course, do their best to answer all of your questions.

-Day 6: Explore Madrid
+Day 6: Explore Madrid's Lively Neighborhoods & Museums

 Gran Via at sunset

-Perhaps you want to shop 'til you drop on popular streets like Calle de Serrano and Gran Via, or—if it's Sunday—El Rastro Market.
-You can also visit important, yet lesser-known museums like Reina Sofia, Sorolla, and Thyssen Bornemisza, row a boat and take a stroll in El Retiro Park, or simply people watch from a café in the Le Latina or Chamberi districts.
+Perhaps you want to shop 'til you drop on popular streets like Calle de Serrano and Gran Vía or—if it's Sunday—El Rastro Market.
+You can also visit important yet lesser-known museums like Reina Sofia, Sorolla, and Thyssen Bornemisza, row a boat and take a stroll in El Retiro Park, or simply people-watch from a café in the Le Latina or Chamberi districts

 Depart Madrid for another beautiful Spanish city